Nikki McPhatter, Theodore Manning: Killer Had Sex After Murder Of Woman He Met Online, On ID’s ‘Web Of Lies’

 When 30-year-old Nikki McPhatter met the handsome 30-year-old Theodore Manning on an online dating site, she thought she’d met the man of her dreams.
-But tonight on Investigation Discovery’s Web Of Lies, viewers will learn that Theodore Manning savagely murdered Nikki McPhatter in his Columbia, South Carolina, home after she went there to break up with him.
-The Web Of Lies episode that will reenact Nikki McPhatter’s murder is called “Searching For Mr. Wrong.”
+But tonight on Investigation Discovery’s Web of Lies, viewers will learn that Theodore Manning savagely murdered Nikki McPhatter in his Columbia, South Carolina, home after she went there to break up with him.
+The Web of Lies episode that will reenact Nikki McPhatter’s murder is called “Searching for Mr. Wrong.”
 On the show, South Carolina investigators will give dramatic details in the case.
 Family members are also expected to provide a narrative.

 I'm watching Web of Lies [S04E04].